getsentry/sentry-cocoa/docs/index.rst

     github "getsentry/sentry-swift" "###SENTRY_SWIFT_TAG###"

-Run ``carthage update`` to build the framework and drag the built `SentrySwift.framework` and `KSCrash.framework` into your Xcode project.
+Run ``carthage update`` to build the framework and drag the built `Sentry.framework` and `KSCrash.framework` into your Xcode project.

 We also provide a prebuilt version for every release which you can download in the `releases section on github
 <https://github.com/getsentry/sentry-swift/releases>`__.